ianrastall/system-info-checker/README.md

 **System Info Checker** is now a Windows-only tool written in Rust that collects detailed information about your system's CPU, memory, OS, networking, and programming languages environment, and writes it to a text file (`system_info.txt`).
 It leverages native Windows utilities (via WMIC, PowerShell, etc.) to gather accurate data and provide comprehensive system details—all without opening a console window.

-> **Note:**
-> The original universal Python version is retained for reference only and is not included as a dependency in this repository.

 ## What It Does

 - **CPU Information:**